Originally published September 2011 on The Mia Connect blog.

 In November 2001, I flew back to the city for the memorial service.
 I cannot express how incredibly sad this event was – Vinny’s wife and little girl standing near an empty coffin, his fellow surviving firemen grieving, and the bagpipes playing “Amazing Grace”.
 Surreal.

-And now it’s ten years later.
-His daughter Kristina is 12.
-I hope she remembers her dad.
-I KNOW he is watching over her.
+I KNOW Vinny is still watching over his family.
 And me too.
 I thank God for such a kick ass angel.

 BACK ON Jan.
 28, Super Bowl Sunday, the phone rang at a Baltimore County fire station, and LeRoy Edmunds picked up.
 This is Vinny Princiotta, the caller said.
 New York City Fire Department, Engine 16/Ladder 7.
 “We wanna make a bet on the game.”